Query Fanout Estimator

 You will use this label to reference the fanout data in downstream steps (e.g., content briefs, research steps, reports).

-How the agent works behind the scenes
+How the node works behind the scenes

 1. Retrieve real query fanout examples

-Profound maintains a knowledge base of historical query fanouts: real pairs of
+Profound maintains a knowledge base of historical query fanouts: real pairs of user prompts and web search queries that answer engines actually ran behind the scenes (the “fanout” set).

-Given your Target Prompt, the agent:
+Given your Target Prompt, the node:

 1. Performs a semantic search over this fanout dataset